AFRINIC-Labs/edns-compliance/README.md

-# Afrinic EDNS-Compliance Survey
+# Survey of EDNS non-compliant domains from AFRINIC reverse DNS and secondary DNS zones
 A survey of EDNS compliant DNS servers in Africa.

 ## Survey consits of two parts:
-- **AfriNIC registered Name Servers with their eDNS compliance status**
+- **EDNS compliancy for AFRINIC reverse DNS servers for prefixes delegated to members**
-- **ccTLD (Country Code Top Level Domain) Name Servers with their eDNS compliance status**
+- **EDNS compliancy for ccTLD (Country Code Top Level Domain) in Africa**

 ## Results expected:
 - AfriNIC: